Chemistry worksheet

 4

-Base your answers to questions 5 on the information below and on your knowledge of chemistry.
+Base your answers to questions 5 on the information below.

 5

-Base your answers to questions 6 on the information below and on your knowledge of chemistry.
+Base your answers to questions 6 on the information below.

 6